yuyulyu/yuyulyu.github.io/_posts/leetcode/day-1-10/2024-08-09-leetcode-day-9.md

 description: Focuses on basic stack and queue operations, including implementing one data structure using the other.
 Also covers classic stack usage in problems like validating parentheses and removing adjacent duplicates in a string.
 author: yoyo
 date: 2024-08-09 13:50:00 +0800
-categories: [Data Structure and Algorithm, Leetcode]
+categories: [Data Structure and Algorithm, Leetcode, Stack & Queue]
 tags: [stack, queue]
 ---